MarynaMartseniuk/Tech-Blog-ch14/README.md

 - share this info with others;
 - discuss ideas

-### This project was interesting and usefull for me because, as a begginer, I learned how:
+### This project was interesting and usefull for me because, as a begginer, I learned:
-- learn MVC;
+- MVC;
-- learn handlebars;
+- handlebars;
 - how to operate in between frony end and back end (pass the data);
 - how sessions works.